Lonely Queen of the North - "Operation Zitronella" German Battleship Tirpitz Relic Art

 Tirpitz relic - aluminum duct fragment included with "Operation Zitronella" canvas

-Among the rare artifacts recovered from the site were crockery, bottles, galley items, and various pieces of ducting.
-The fragment included with this art print is originates from a piece of ductwork believed to be near the galley or an area within close proximity.
+Among the rare artifacts recovered from the site were crockery, bottles, galley items, and various pieces of aluminum ducting.
+The fragment included with this art print originates from a piece of ductwork believed to be near the galley or an area within close proximity.
 These remnants provide a tangible connection to the history of the Tirpitz, a battleship that was ultimately sunk on 12 November 1944 by RAF Lancaster bombers using 12,000-pound "Tallboy" bombs.
 The massive destruction caused the ship to capsize in a Norwegian fjord, where it remained until its gradual dismantling between 1948 and 1957.

 The Story Behind the Print: